sarven/unit-testing-tips/README.md

 If there is a project with complex domain logic, this logic must be very clear for everyone, so then tests describe domain details without technical keywords, and you can talk with a business in a language like in these tests.

 All code that is related to the domain should be free from technical details.
-A non-programmer won't be read these tests, but if you want to talk about the domain these tests will be useful to know what this domain does.
+A non-programmer won't be read these tests.
+If you want to talk about the domain these tests will be useful to know what this domain does.
-There will be a description without technical details e.g. returns null, throws an exception, etc.
+There will be a description without technical details e.g., returns null, throws an exception, etc.
 This kind of information has nothing to do with the domain, so we shouldn't use these keywords.